ttkorhonen/e3pages/docs/kb/training/workbook/1_installing_e3.md

 As e3 heavily relies on git, it is recommended to first be familiar with git, and especially git submodules.
 :::

-If you're on a mostly blank CentOS7 machine, you can copy, paste, and run the following code segment before beginning.
+If you are on a mostly blank CentOS7 machine, you can copy, paste, and run the following code segment before beginning.
 This will install all of the necessary packages that are needed for the majority of EPICS modules that are in use with e3.[^prereqpkg]

 ```{include} ../../../includes/deps.md